fabrictech/dynamodb-localhost/README.md

 Please take the following steps:

-1. Bump the package version, in package.json, as appropriate.
-For ex, for a minor version bump, `0.3.2 -> 0.3.3`
+1. Bump the package version using [`npm version`](https://docs.npmjs.com/cli/v7/commands/npm-version).
+For ex, for a patch version bump, run `npm version patch`.

 2. Run `npm publish`.
 Since engineers are added to our npm organization during onboarding, you should have privileges to do so.
 You'll see some `npm notice` output, and then finally a line similar to this, showing the new package version: `+ @fabrictech/dynamodb-localhost@0.3.3`.
 # Original